imSaharukh/portfolio-site/src/data/about.md

 # Intro

-I am a entrepreneur enthusiast.
-Currently working as a mobile application developer @ [Munchies](https://munchies.com.bd) where I'm building hybrid mobile application with [Flutter](https://flutter.dev) and backend with [NodeJS(Typescript)](https://nodejs.org/en/) and at scale.
-I am particularly interested in projects that touch health and safety, imaging, social impact, and aerospace.
-If you think I can be helpful to you or would like to meet me, please feel free to get in touch.
+I am an entrepreneurial enthusiast currently working as a **Mobile Application Developer** at [Munchies](https://munchies.com.bd), where I specialize in building hybrid mobile applications with [Flutter](https://flutter.dev) and backend development using [NodeJS (Typescript)](https://nodejs.org/en/) at scale.

+### Technical Expertise:
+- **Mobile Development:** Flutter
+- **Backend Development:** NodeJS (Typescript)

+My professional journey is driven by a passion for projects that make a meaningful impact, particularly those related to health and safety, imaging, social impact, and aerospace.

+If you believe my skills and expertise align with your project or if you simply want to connect and explore potential collaborations, please don't hesitate to get in touch.
+I am open to discussions and excited about the possibility of making a positive impact together.

+Feel free to reach out! 🚀

 # Currently